 A Walt Disney World Annual Passes offer several discounts on merchandise & dining which might make them cheaper than they first appear.
 There are several options available which you can check out here.

-This ticket is only available in the UK & Ireland but offer major benefits and at a much cheaper price.
+This ticket is only available in the UK & Ireland but offers major benefits and a much lower price.

-Tickets are valid for 7, 14 or 21 days and offer hopping admissions to all theme parks and water-parks.
-They even come with a free memory maker plus there are regular discounts.
+Tickets are valid for 7 or 14 days and includes park hopping to all parks and water-parks.
+They even come with a free memory maker, plus there are regular discounts.
+21 day passes currently are not available, and you will need a Disney Park Pass reservation to enter any park.

 What Walt Disney World ticket should I buy?